bhoward/CSC424/labs/Scala.md

 {% endhighlight %}
 Surprise!
 It looks just like the OO class hierarchies we have already seen, except there are no member functions, and the only instance variables are the (immutable) constructor parameters.
 In fact, these two points characterize the standard use of algebraic data types in functional languages: all of the contained data is supplied to the constructors (and thereafter remains unmodified), and operations on the data are defined as external functions.
 In the Scala version, we may extract the data from a constructed object using accessor methods (`head` and `tail` in the above example), but the more common functional style is to access the data through "pattern matching."
 Suppose we want to write a function `first` in Haskell which takes an integer list and returns either the head of the list, or 0 if the list is empty.
 Here is one way to do this:
 {% highlight haskell %}
+-- This is Haskell
 first(list) = case list of
                 Nil -> 0
                 Cons(head, tail) -> head
 {% endhighlight %}
 It is more common in Haskell to combine pattern matching with function definition, which fits nicely with an algebraic notion of evaluation by substituting equals for equals, and also with the common practice in functional languages of recursive function definitions (mirroring the recursive data type definitions).
 Here is the `first` function again, and a recursive function to sum the contents of an integer list:
 {% highlight haskell %}
+-- This is Haskell
 first(Nil) = 0
 first(Cons(head, tail)) = head